 Final thoughts

 With the exception of dataframe-split, all of the procedures described in the first three posts in the dataframe series involve straightforward composition of Scheme's fundamental procedures (e.g., map, apply, append, cons, car, cdr, etc.) on Scheme's core data structure, i.e., lists.
-The next couple of posts involve procedures that forced me to wrestle with tradeoffs between convenient syntax via macros (e.g., filter-expr) and familiarity/consistency with Chez Scheme's standard library.
-In the next post, I will describe how to filter, partition, and sort dataframes in Chez Scheme.
+The next couple of posts involve procedures that forced me to wrestle with tradeoffs between convenient syntax via macros (e.g., dataframe-partition*) and familiarity/consistency with Scheme's standard library.
+In the next post, I will describe how to filter, partition, and sort dataframes in Scheme.